3.2. mango_wlan Kernel Module

 When operating in AP mode, the MAC firmware handles periodic beaconing in order to abide by the strict Target Beacon Transmission Time (TBTT) requirements from the 802.11 specification, but mac80211 provides the payload of each beacon.
 To do this, the MAC firmware requests a new beacon payload from the driver.
 There is a tradeoff in the timing of this request.
 Too early and the beacon contents may represent stale state by the time it is actually transmitted.
 Too late and a beacon payload update may not occur in time for the TBTT.
 The default heuristic used by the mango_wlan driver is that beacon update triggers are sent \(2/3\) of the way through a beacon interval.
 A typical beacon interval is 100 TU, or 102,400 microseconds.
 In this case, we anticipate that a new beacon payload will be requested approximately 34,133 microseconds before the beacon must be sent.

-An example output from mango_latency_debugfs confirms that beacon payload updates are occuring in a timely manner:
+An example output from mango_latency_debugfs confirms that beacon payload updates are occurring in a timely manner:

 mango_wlan Latency Statistics